MallikaBera/LendingClubCaseStudy/README.md

 - Amounts for loan subgrades of A & B should be favored over the remaining to reduce charged-offs rates.

 - Number of loans defaulted is lesser in count for housing loan customers who owns the house while for the ones with rented or mortgaged properties.

+- Short term(36 months) loans are defaulted more often than long term loans(60 months).

 - Investments on Renewable Energy should be increased and Debt Consolidation should be reduced.